zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ### Additional Package Commands

-Once a package is deployed into the cluster, the Web UI offers additional commands that can be executed on a package.
-To view these commands click on the verticle elipse at the end of the table row for the package you wish to execute the command on.
-The Web UI currently supports these package commands.
+Once a package is deployed into the cluster, the Web UI offers additional commands that can be executed for a package.
+To view these commands click on the vertical ellipsis at the end of the table row for the package you wish to act upon.
+The Web UI currently supports the following package commands:

 - Update: Use when you wish to update a package with a new version of the same package.
 - Remove: Use when you wish to remove a package and all of it's resources from the cluster.
 This cannot be undone.